 The headers like “Popular Items Today”, “Similar Bestsellers”, and “Customers Who Bought This Item Also Bought” may be used to demonstrate the relevance of social choice.
 Understanding a certain product is in great demand often helps in those cases when a shopper feels uncertain of needs support to make a purchase decision.

-“Popular Items Today”, “Bestsellers”, and other headers of this kind very often are used on a homepage.
+“Popular Items Today”, “Bestsellers”, and other types of you may also like ecommerce headers of this kind very often are used on a homepage.
 But the feeling of social demand they contribute may be really useful only when they are shown to regular users who see the product they returned to buy.

 Placing headers such as “Customers Who Bought This Item Also Bought” on product pages may side-track users’ attention from their original purpose, while offering cross-selling items and providing more options for choosing the products.
 The same happens when product recommendations with the scroll bar are used in attempts to improve conversion rate.